 I peered into his eyes, searching, wondering.
 Did he know?
 Was he in on this too?
-Surely he had to be.
-He was her son, her offspring, she would’ve told him.
+Surely, he had to be.
+He was her son, her offspring, she would have told him.
 And he hated me.

 I dropped my hold on his arm and hugged his wedding gift to my chest.
 I wondered if the misfortunate werewolf who once owned this black fur had been sent to warn me—cut down before having the chance to deliver his message.

 Thaddeus moved to block my view of Jovani and his clan.
 He grabbed hold of my shoulders and shook me gently.